 (Incidentally, Esther's edited several other anthologies, and I have stories in some, but not all, of them.)

-Sometimes when an anthology comes along I have a story planned out all ready to finish up and send in -- I have a backlog of about two hundred unwritten stories to draw on, and usually a dozen or so that are written but not sold, for one reason or another.
+Sometimes when an anthology comes along I have a story planned out all ready to finish up and send in -- I have a backlog of about four hundred unwritten stories to draw on, and usually a few that are written but not sold, for one reason or another.
 This time, though, I didn't have a thing that really seemed to fit.

 The guidelines called for funny fantasy stories about female warriors -- not really a particularly narrow category, but all the same, I couldn't think of anything I had on hand that would do.